 Perspective refers to the angle of the image.
 Do viewers look straight at the Pokemon with a flat background?
 Are they following the view of a Pokeball swinging in for the capture?
 Depending on the lens an artist gives a piece of art, the dynamic, or exciting factor, is increased.
 While looking at a Pokemon just sitting in a field may fulfill basic requirements, it’s not always very interesting.
 Think creatively when figuring out where to position objects.
 Having a camera angle looking down usually displays things like power, while looking up at something reveals meekness.

 This is probably the most important thing to consider when making art.
 Does everything fit together?
 This goes beyond just plopping things down on the canvas.
 Everything must seem like it belongs in the artwork.
 It’s very easy to tell when something is forced, filler, and just doesn’t belong with the rest of the piece.
 Try to keep everything in a similar style, with shading, themes, and other principles.
 At the end of the day, the piece should stand strong as a whole, not just with great individual portions.
-This especially applies to background; a piece isnt’ really “complete” if it’s just a Pokemon floating in white space.

 Here are some bonus things that the Art Section often does, if you’re looking for some variety or some other purpose for making art.